robin-ochieng/retro-data-model/docs/HELP.md

   - Select a Class of Business first; the Lines list is dependent on it.
 - Paste/import is failing
   - Ensure the pasted columns match the expected order and formats.
 Try pasting fewer rows to isolate errors.
+  - If Top 20 Risks: only 20 rows are allowed; trim your selection before pasting.
+  - If EPI Summary: confirm Treaty Type in Client Details; rows will inherit it automatically.
+  - Strip currency symbols before pasting (commas are fine); currency isn’t editable in EPI Summary UI.

+- I changed Treaty Type but EPI rows didn’t update
+  - Go to Client Details, update Treaty Type, then return to EPI Summary; rows reflect the new value.

 ## Support & Contact